fssa-batch3/meena.subramanian__web_project/README.md

         * The details of the user has been updated.

-UPLOAD NEW PRODUCT TO SELL :  ( COMPLETD )
+UPLOAD NEW PRODUCT TO SELL :  ( COMPLETED )
 * Scenario 1: Successfully uploaded the new product
     * Steps :
         1. Login as a seller.